konmenelaou/Calculate-Potential-Vorticity-/README.md

-A quick example on how to calculate and plot a horizontal cross section of Potential Vorticity (PV) using as input a typical output faile from a numerical weather prediciton model.
+A quick example on how to calculate and plot a horizontal cross section of Potential Vorticity (PV) using as input a file generated from a numerical weather prediciton model.